s2k/garble-git-repo/README.md

 Read the whole history of a given Git repo commit by commit and write the content to a given folder adding random commits to the history

+> [!CAUTION]
+> **Warning & Pro Tip**: Don't apply this to your production code!
+It's an exercise and used to produce weird Git histories for workshops and tutorials.

 ## A slightly longer description

 * Input